MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 description: "Learn about how to configure search in a multi geo environment."
 ---

-# Configure Search for Office 365 Multi-Geo
+# Configure Search for Microsoft 365 Multi-Geo

 In a multi-geo environment, each geo location has its own search index and Search Center.
 When a user searches, the query is fanned out to all the indexes, and the returned results are merged.